 Dream of:02 September 1996 "Was Christ A Hypocrite?"

-Down at the end of the seat, where the steering wheel should have been, a woman was talking and was the center of attention.
+Down at the end of the seat, where the steering wheel should have been, a woman who was the center of attention was talking.
 She almost seemed like a radio talk-show host, and as well as I could tell, she was taking calls about spirituality and spiritual matters.
 I half listened with a skeptical ear as she described how spirits could travel through space as beams of light.
 This seemed far-fetched to me, when suddenly, the most amazing thing happened to me.
 As I was sitting there, a beam of light came toward my face and shot right past my head.
 In fact, the light almost seemed to pass right through my head.
-It wasn't like a normal beam of light, because I could actually see it pass, although it was extremely fast – something like a ray of lightening flashing across the sky, but it didn't look like lightning.
+It was not like a normal beam of light, because I could actually see it pass, although it was extremely fast – something like a ray of lightening flashing across the sky, but it did not look like lightning.
 Although it had no body to it, it was about the size of a baseball – a little packet of light which shot by my head like lightning.

-Although I agreed with this thought, I was convinced that this woman didn't know what she was talking about.
+Although I agreed with this thought, I was convinced that this woman did not know what she was talking about.
 Since she was now taking questions, I decided to ask her a question to test my belief.
 However as soon as I began asking the question, a woman on my left also began asking a question.
 We both stopped at the same time, and then we both began asking our questions again.
-Again we stopped, and yet a third time we began to ask our questions, but this time when the woman stopped, I didn't stop, but asked my complete question.
+Again we stopped, and yet a third time we began to ask our questions, but this time, when the woman stopped, I did not stop, but asked my complete question.
 I asked, "Are you saying that Christianity is a hypocrisy, or that Christ was a hypocrite?"

 By this question I hoped to trap the woman.
 I was in complete agreement that modern Christianity was a hypocrisy.
-However I didn't feel the same way about Christ.
-In fact I admired Christ, and I most definitely didn't think Christ had been a hypocrite.
-I didn't think the woman, however, would make a distinction.
+However I did not feel the same way about Christ.
+In fact I admired Christ, and I most definitely did not think that Christ had been a hypocrite.
+I did not think the woman, however, would make a distinction.
 If she thought Christianity was a hypocrisy, she would most likely answer that Christ was also a hypocrite.
-I knew if she did say Christ was a hypocrite, it would prove, at least to me, that she didn't know what she was talking about.
+I knew if she did say Christ was a hypocrite, it would prove, at least to me, that she did not know what she was talking about.

 Dream Epics Home Page